vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ### Network History Load cannot copy data to the database

-This problem commonly occurs when Postgres cannot access the network-history snapshots folders.
+This problem commonly occurs when Postgres cannot access the network history snapshots folders.

 If using the embedded-postgres or a full installation of Postgres on your server, make sure the folder permissions are set properly on those snapshot folders (\$DATA_NODE_HOME/state/data-node/networkhistory/snapshotscopyto, \$DATA_NODE_HOME/state/data-node/networkhistory/snapshotscopyfrom).
 Postgres must have the appropriate permissions on these folders.